kordless/grub-2.0/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0c/RobertFuddBewusstsein17Jh.png" width="300">

 ## Competition
-Google provides this function, but does so for all data they have crawled.
-A machine or human using Grub will receive similar imagery using search queries like "robot hand", given the system has been able to view a few pages on robot hands.
-This keeps things simple and secure.
+Google provides image search functions, but does so for all the enormous amount of data they have crawled.

+A machine or human using Grub will also be able to receive imagery using search queries such as "robot hand" if Grub is shown a few pages on robot hands.
+This keeps things simple and secure and doesn't require scraping Google results.
+Ick!

-Here's an image fragment created with Grub:
+Here's a page fragment created with Grub:

 <img src="https://github.com/kordless/grub-2.0/blob/main/docs/h2ssme1AjSKfObij3DMZyQ2.jpg?raw=true" width="500">

-When Grub is given a URL, it may return one or more images and/or word indexes.
+Unlike Google, when Grub is given a site it may return one or more images and/or word indexes.
 Images may be queried in Solr later by time or relatedness function.

-This may be useful for testing or training machine learning models or providing search features to users.
+This may be useful for testing or training machine learning models or providing new types of search features to users, such as I am doing with [mitta.us](https://mitta.us).

 ## How
 Queried by URL, Grub "crawls" the page visually using Gekcodriver and machine learning models trained to find crops for  images found on a web page.